Therapy for the Highly Sensitive Person in San Antonio

 Therapy for HSPs Who Feel & Think Deeply

-As a Highly Sensitive Person myself, I see you.
-I get you.
-And I’ve got you.
-This is therapy for deep-feeling, deep-thinking people who’ve spent years navigating a world that feels just a little too much.
+This is therapy for deep-feeling, deep-thinking people who’ve spent years navigating a world that often does feel too loud and too much.

 Your Sensitivity Speaks a Language Most People Can’t Hear or Speak

-You’re tuned into the world in high-def-surround-sound.
+You naturally feel tuned into the world in high-def-surround-sound.

 A passing comment stays with you long after the conversation ends.

 The glow of the morning sun.
 The way your friend’s eyes crinkle when they smile.
-The small, beautiful things that most people rush past?
+The small, beautiful things that most people rush past.
 You feel them.
 Deeply.

 And that’s your magic.
 But it can also feel like your nervous system is caught between hyperdrive and shutdown.

 You need time.
 Space.
 Quiet.
-Not because you’re fragile but because your body needs restoration to function at its best.
+Not because you’re too fragile but because your body needs restoration to function at its best.

 You’re exquisitely tuned in to a world that often moves too fast and feels too loud.
 You are not too much.
 You’re just a person with a sensitive, responsive system that notices what most people miss.

 Wondering if You’re an HSP?
-You’re Not Alone…

 About 15-20% of people have Sensory Processing Sensitivity (SPS).
 Translation?
 Your nervous system processes everything: thoughts, feelings, experiences, way more deeply than most.

-You may be an HSP if…
+You may be an HSP if:

 You feel everything intensely.
 Joy, sadness, that one video about the baby cow reunited with its mom.
 And, just that easily tears well up.

-Bright lights and loud noises = overstimulated and heading for the door.
+Bright lights and loud noises = overstimulated.

 HSPs aren’t just introverted or females.
 HSPs can be: extroverted, introverted, men or women.